rahulshankariyer/rahulshankariyer.github.io/README.md

 4. Calculation of day_of_week: WEEKDAY(started_at,1), Values range from 1-7
 5. Generated Pivot tables to show the weekly stats of both the casual and member riders every month & quarter of the year 2021 – average ride lengths and number of rides

+### Tools Used

+1. SQL
+2. Tableau
+3. R Programming

 ### Analysis

-With the help of SQL, Tableau and R Programming, I generated the below insights:
+The below insights were generated:

 <a href = "https://public.tableau.com/app/profile/rahul5702/viz/AverageRideLengthDataofCyclisticRiders/Sheet1"> 1.
 Casual Rider vs Member Rider - Ride Duration on Each Day of the Week </a>